Learn more about the basics of ruttl. Create your account and understand your actions in ruttl

 Creating your ruttl account is very simple.
 Anyone can sign up and use ruttl for free.
 You can join as an individual or as a team.

-You can sign up for ruttl using your email address and a unique password.
+- Using your email address and a unique password

 - Enter your email address and a unique password in the fields provided.

-- Click the Sign up button to complete the process.
+- Click on the verification link, choose an avatar, and fill in your name to complete the process.

 You will be logged into your new ruttl account immediately.

 Here, you can set your display name, choose an avatar (if you chose to ‘Continue with Google’, your default avatar will be your Google account’s profile photo) and then start using ruttl.